LTepliakov/CurrencyRatingsHistory/README.md

 This is self education training project.

-Scrap information about currency ratings from prior.by page of PriorBank in Belarus.
+Scrap information about currency ratings from bank web page.
 Place it into posgresql database.

 Skills tranied: